loomio/loomio_help/content/guides/consent_process/index.md

     parent: guides
 ---

-_This article is co-produced by Loomio and Round Sky Collaborative, who initially designed the Integrative Consent process._
+_This article is co-produced by Loomio and Round Sky Solutions, who initially designed the Integrative Consent process._

 Our world grows more complex, with higher stakes and increasing feelings of scarcity, by the day.
 Time is of the essence, the relevance of our actions more vital, and our ability to work together to transform Goliath challenges more pressing than ever.